 Founded around 1670, Pokfulam means the forest of the pokfu, a local bird, along one of the only natural streams of Hong Kong.
 For this reason, the focus of villagers were more farmers than fishermen, growing rice, ginger and vegetables.
-Early photos from British settlers show small farms there whereas the rest of the island was deserted , a part from small fishers communities .
+Early photos from British settlers show small farms there whereas the rest of the island was deserted, exept for small fishermen communities.
 Originally, the village was created by three clans, the Chan, the Lo and the Wong, who all fled after the Three Feudatories Rebellion against Qing Dynasty Emperor Kangxi.
 They settled along a single street and today’s Pokfulam’s oldest monuments like Bogong Shrine or Li Ling Pagoda (below), both dedicated to traditional deities，are still located along this original central street.
 At the coming of the British by 1850s, the population was merely 50.
-One century later, however, the village already included four quarters, contained three restaurants, three hairdressers, eight groceries and ... two opium dens (let us not forget the that British pushed the Chinese into opium).
+One century later, however, the village already included four quarters, contained three restaurants, three hairdressers, eight groceries and ... two opium dens (let us not forget that it was the Westeners who introduced opium in China).
 The situation of the village, near the stream of the Waterfall Bay was of major interest for the British, who soon decided to built there Hong Kong’s first fresh water reservoir there in 1871.

 Many talented people originated from them and the feeling of freedom brought by those informal communities helps new projects to emerge.
 For this reason, one cannot help from thinking of this exemple when strolling in the alleys of Pokfulam village.
 Like their Brazilian counterparts, some walls are covered with paintings and colorful frescoes.
 Fences and gardens are sometimes decorated with children’s toys and at every corner, people simply smile at you or help with directions.